pereznetworks/WeatherX/README.md

 [Project Site](./)

-# Current Bug Fixes in the works
+# Project Status: 12/26/2019 : Current Bug Fixes in the works
-- Cleaned off the cobwebs and gave WeatherX App, in development mode, a spin....
+- Cleaned off the cobwebs and gave WeatherX App, a spin in development mode
+  - I did find a few bugs
+  - Will fix these and go ahead
+  - begin porting Front-end from Pug to something else

-  - 1: Update of SearchResults table not working because data.locationIds is null
+- 1: Update of SearchResults table not working
-    - DarkSky leaves that field null
+  - because data.locationIds is null, DarkSky leaves that field null
-    - fixed: using instead the id field from the searchResults table
+  - fixed: using instead the id field from my searchResults table
     - which will be the same as the id from searchResults object
+    - that is created when forecast data is being parsed
 - 2: Make sure Sequelize destroy method works
+  - first obvious issue is the object name, sequelizeDb, is misspelled
 - 3: Verify Location input parsing
   - NY, NY works but new york, ny or New York, NY does not ??
   - others do...
 Dallas, TX, Chicago, IL or Cincinnati, OH
-- Will fix these and go ahead and begin porting Front-end from Pug to something else

 # Project Status: 12/23/2019
   - 1: Due to issues securing communications from Front-end with Back-end db